Rumpunzel/rpg-thingy/rules/assets.md

 ## Off-Label Usage

-When using an asset for with skill other than its intended purpose, its rating is considered to be **1** for that test
+When using an asset for with skill or an [Attribute](character#attributes) other than its intended purpose, its rating is considered to be **1** for that test
 If the asset is a masterpiece, instead its rating is considered to be the asset's masterpiece rating for.

-When using an asset with an [Attribute](character#attributes) other than its intended purpose, it always degrades, even if it is a masterpiece.

-If an asset was not originally intended to be used for a purpose, but it makes perfect sense that it would help you for this as it would for its original purpose, you may use an asset without any penalties for that test.
+If an asset was not originally intended to be used for a purpose, but it makes perfect sense that it would help you and the table agrees, you may use an asset without any penalties for that test.